There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Picnic Finger Food

 Finger food is another excellent picnic menu idea.
-Think mini sausage rolls, fig and prosciutto rolls, mini quiches, Asian style rice paper rolls, small cold chicken kebabs with dipping sauces, goats cheese tarts, savoury scones with relish, or mini Caprese skewers.
+Think mini classic Scotch Eggs, fig and prosciutto rolls, mini quiches, Asian style rice paper rolls, small cold chicken kebabs with dipping sauces, goats cheese tarts, savory scones with relish, or mini Caprese skewers.

 The list is endless, and finger food makes for a very tidy and portable picnic.
-We’ve got loads of great finger food recipes here perfect for a picnic.
+I’ve got loads of great finger food recipes perfect for a picnic.

 Sweet Picnic Treats

-Small tarts, cookies, slices, fudge, brownies, and muffins are all in the realm of portable picnic desserts as they travel well and are easy to pack.
+Small tarts, cookies, slices, fudge, brownie recipes, and pumpkin muffins are portable picnic desserts as they travel well and are easy to pack.

 Unless the occasion calls for it, or you are having a high tea picnic, I would steer away from large or delicate cakes or cream-filled pastries.

 If you want a healthy picnic dessert, opt for fruit.
 Whole fruits travel better than pre-cut fruit.
-Slice some fruits, drizzle with honey and sprinkle with crushed nuts for a post picnic sweet treat.
-We have some wonderfully unique ways to jazz up fresh fruit in our summer picnic dessert ideas.
+Slice some fruits, drizzle with honey, and sprinkle with crushed nuts for a post-picnic sweet treat.
+I have some wonderfully unique ways to jazz up fresh fruit in my summer picnic dessert ideas.

 Your little travel tubes and pots will be perfect for these delicious fruit condiments.